sonjageorgievska/current/proposals/2020-spring/SoftSkills-SIG.md

 ## What are the expected outputs of the proposed SIG?
 <!--  help text goes here  -->

-Our main focus for the next period is to continue providing a confortable place for people to share knowledge and experience on Soft-Skills.
+Our main focus for the next period is to continue providing a comfortable place for people to share knowledge and experience on Soft-Skills.

 Also, aligned with the previous section, we will provide:
  * A short how-to document on conflict resolution.
  * A periodic role-playing activity in order to train conflict resolution skills.